oddbird/oddleventy/content/work/adobe.md

 {{ embed.figure(
   data=before,
-  caption='By default, a single shared font-size does not work well across different fonts.'
+  caption='A default font-size does not work well with different typefaces' ) }}
-) }}

-First, we added the `svg-adjust` custom preoerty with js or something? ...
+First, we add the `svg-adjust` custom property with js to the outer container of each illustration.

 ```js
 computed: {